-The Company entered into an arrangement agreement dated August 26, 2024 to complete a plan of arrangement ("Plan of Arrangement") under the Business Corporations Act (British Columbia) with its wholly-owned subsidiary, Kelso Mining Inc. ("Kelso"), whereby the Company's Chlore property will be spun out to Kelso in accordance with the Plan of Arrangement.
-The Plan of Arrangement was completed on February 5, 2025 and resulted in, among other things, the Company's shareholders receiving one common share of Kelso with respect to every 150 common shares of the Company.
+The Company entered into an arrangement agreement dated August 26, 2024 (the "Arrangement Agreement") to complete a plan of arrangement (the "Plan of Arrangement") under the Business Corporations Act (British Columbia) with its wholly-owned subsidiary, Kelso Mining Inc ("Kelso"), whereby the Company's Chlore property will be spun-out to Kelso in accordance with the Plan of Arrangement.
+The Plan of Arrangement was completed on February 5, 2025.